 Slack Shared Channels: The Ultimate Cheat Sheet 2020

 Slack shared channels, introduced in 2017, allow two separate organizations to work together in the same channel – each without leaving their workspace.
+Since posting, Slack Connect has also been launched – this takes the premise of a shared channel and opens it up to 20 different organizations within the same shared channel.

 In this guide, we discuss what a shared channel is, how you can use it, and the benefits it might have for your team collaboration strategy.